sktime/community-org/AGENDA.md

 ## Agenda
 1. Review of [last meeting's minutes](https://github.com/sktime/community-council/tree/master/previous_meetings) and review of actions
-    1. ML: create channel random, social
-    2. ML: update github pages
-    3. FK: update governance updates
+    1. FK: update governance updates
+    2. TB: Romain re tslearn
-    4. all to read proposal and review by next week
+    3. all to read governance proposal and review by next week
-    5. TB: look at JMLR papers regarding authorship & general recommendations
+    4. TB: look at JMLR papers regarding authorship & general recommendations
-    6. FK to review draft release and propose/make
+    5. FK to review draft release and propose/make - in progress together with ML
+    6. action FK: talk to Ryan, Guzal about docsprint
-3. update from community team
+2. update from community team
-4. scipy conf
-9. tslearn collaboration
+3. resolution of PR issue 980

 ## Notes